 The BioEscalator is delighted to announce sponsorship of the Oxford Catalyse Programme for the second year running.

-Catalyse Oxford is a biotech entrepreneurship programme run in collaboration between the Oxford University Biotech Society (OUBT) and SynBioUK in which teams of participants will develop biotech ideas over an 8-week period.
+Catalyse Oxford is a biotech entrepreneurship programme that collaborates with the Oxford University Biotech Society (OUBT) and SynBioUK.
+Teams of participants will develop biotech ideas over eight weeks.
 The programme begins with team formation events followed by a series of workshops on the main aspects of building a biotech start-up, with access to personalised mentorship.
 The programme will culminate with the Biohackathon from Saturday 5 March to Sunday 6 March 2022, where the teams will finalise their business plans and pitch them to judges.
-This is where the BioEscalator sponsored prize of 3 months’ lab space and £1,000 consumables budget will be up for grabs by the participating student entrepreneurs.
+This is where the BioEscalator sponsored prize of 3 months’ lab space and a £1,000 consumables budget will be up for grabs by the participating student entrepreneurs.

 Organising Catalyse Oxford has formed some of the most exciting experiences of my time in Oxford.
 It is tremendously inspiring to have the opportunity to work with the students who are the future of biotech entrepreneurship!
 We would like to greatly thank our generous sponsors this year, without whom this programme would not be possible: the BioEscalator, Oxford Nanopore Technologies and Arctoris.